-Without a sweet buttercream to bolster the taste, it’s essential that the flavourings holds its own.
-This gingerbread bundt cake is spiced with warming aromatics that smell like Christmas cheer.
-It also happens to makes a lovely edible Christmas wreathe.
-If you’re going to a Christmas ‘bring and share’ dinner, why not bake one to take along for the hostess.
-A dollop of cream wouldn’t go amiss either.
-It’ll keep well for several days in an airtight container, although I have a few ideas of turning leftovers into a Christmas trifle.
+Without a sweet buttercream to bolster the taste, it’s essential that the flavouring holds its own.
+This gingerbread Bundt cake is spiced with warming aromatics that taste like Christmas.
+It also happens to makes a delicious edible wreathe.
+If you’re going to a ‘bring and share’ dinner, why not bake one to take along for the hostess.
+A dollop of cream wouldn’t go amiss here.
+The cake keeps well for several days in an airtight container.
+Should you have any leftovers, gingerbread Christmas trifle would be the next best thing.

 Gingerbread Bundt cake

 - 170g butter, softened